← Back to blog

 The real answer is: stop guessing.
 Measure it.

-- Evidence quality — can it construct structured proof of delivery?
+• Evidence quality — can it construct structured proof of delivery against the receipt schema?

-- Timeliness — does it deliver within the mandate's deadline?
+• Timeliness — does it deliver within the record's deadline?

-- Verdict distribution — PASS vs FAIL across all mandates for this performer.
+• Verdict distribution — PASS vs FAIL across records for this performer (on the Verify path).

 Run the same task through Haiku and Sonnet.
-AGLedger records both.
-After 100 mandates you don't have opinions about which model is better — you have data.
+The chain records both.
+After 100 records you don't have opinions about which model is better.
+You have measurements you can reason about.

 Key takeaways

-- Budget models (Haiku, GPT-4o-mini, Gemini Flash) are execution machines — 609% receipt ratio, meaning they over-deliver evidence relative to commitments.
+1. Budget models (Haiku, GPT-4o-mini, Gemini Flash) are execution machines — 609% receipt ratio, meaning they over-deliver evidence relative to records.

 Sources & further reading